teelinsan/camoscio/README.md

 To finetune Camoscio on your own task in Italian you can modify the `train.py` script according to your needs or use the `finetune.py` script in the [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) repo.
 We propose here the steps to follow for this second approach.

 1. Prepare your dataset.
 Your dataset should be a json in the format `instruction, input, output`.
 See `data/camoscio_data.json` for an example.
 2. Merge the checkpoints.
-Follow the instruction in the section of this readme run `python checkpoint_exporter.py`.
+Follow the instruction in the section of this readme and run `python scripts/checkpoint_exporter.py`.
 3. Clone the [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) repo and copy in the `templates` folder the template of Camoscio (`templates/camoscio.json`)
 4. Run the `finetune.py` script in the [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) repo.